John Williams (guitarist): Thoughts on guitar education and teaching

-Williams has expressed his frustration and concern with guitar education and teaching, that it is too one-sided i.e. focusing only on solo playing, instead of giving guitar students a better education including ensemble playing, sight-reading and a focus on phrasing and tone production and variation.
+Williams has expressed his frustration and concern with guitar education and teaching, that it is too one-sided, i.e., focusing only on solo playing, instead of giving guitar students a better education, including ensemble playing, sight-reading and a focus on phrasing and tone production and variation.
 Williams notes that "students [are] preoccupied with fingerings and not notes, much less sounds"; some are able "to play [...] difficult solo works from memory", but "have a very poor sense of ensemble [playing] or timing".
 He notes that students play works from the solo repertoire that are often too difficult, so that the teachers often put more "emphasis [...] on getting through the notes rather than playing the real substance of each note".
 To encourage phrasing, tone production and all-around musicianship, Williams arranges for students to play together in ensembles, choosing works from the existing classical music repertoire, such as the "easier Haydn String Quartets".

 Other musical genres

-Although Williams is best known as a classical guitarist, he has explored many different musical genres.
-Between 1978 and 1984 he was a member of the fusion group Sky.
-He is also a composer and arranger.
-At the invitation of producer Martin Lewis he created a highly acclaimed classical-rock fusion duet with rock guitarist Pete Townshend of The Who on Townshend's anthemic "Won't Get Fooled Again" for the 1979 Amnesty International benefit show The Secret Policeman's Ball.
-The duet featured on the resulting album and the film version of the show – bringing Williams to the broader attention of the rock audience.
+Although Williams is best known as a performing classical guitarist, he has explored many different musical genres, as well as being a composer and arranger.

-Williams recorded "Cavatina" by Stanley Myers.
-The piece originally included only the first few measures but, at Williams' request, it was rewritten for guitar and expanded by Myers.
-After this transformation it was used for a film, The Walking Stick (1970).
+Williams is perhaps best known to the general public for his recording of the Stanley Myers piece "Cavatina".
+The piece originally included only the first few bars of the tune as it is known today, but at Williams' request Myers rewrote and expanded it into the better-known guitar arrangement.
+After this transformation, it was used for a film, The Walking Stick, in 1970.
 In 1973, Cleo Laine wrote lyrics and recorded it as the song "He Was Beautiful" accompanied by Williams.
-The guitar version became a worldwide hit single when it was used as the theme tune to the Oscar-winning film The Deer Hunter (1978).
+The guitar instrumental version became a worldwide hit single when it was used as the theme tune to the Oscar-winning film The Deer Hunter (1978).

+Between 1978 and 1984, Williams was a member of the instrumental fusion group Sky, with whom he recorded six successful albums and scored a UK Top Five single with "Toccata".
+At the invitation of producer Martin Lewis, he created a highly acclaimed classical-rock fusion duet with rock guitarist Pete Townshend of The Who on Townshend's anthemic "Won't Get Fooled Again" for the 1979 Amnesty International benefit show The Secret Policeman's Ball.
+The duet featured on the resulting album and the film version of the show, bringing Williams to the broader attention of the rock audience.

 Personal life

-Williams and his third wife, artist Kathy Panama (whom he married on New Year's Eve 2000), reside in London (Hampstead) and Cornwall.
+Williams and his third wife, artist Kathy Panama (whom he married on New Year's Eve 2000), have residences in London (Hampstead) and Cornwall.
 He has a daughter, Kate Williams, who is an established jazz pianist.
 He also has a son, Charlie, by his second wife, the television presenter Sue Cook.

 Discography

 Awards and recognitions

-He was appointed an Officer of the Order of the British Empire (OBE) in 1980, and an Officer of the Order of Australia (AO) in the 1987 Australia Day Honours, "For service to music".
+Williams was appointed an Officer of the Order of the British Empire (OBE) in 1980, and an Officer of the Order of Australia (AO) in the 1987 Australia Day Honours, "For service to music".